hanabi/hanabi.github.io/docs/extras/ejections.md

 ### Trash Push Ejection

 - First, see the section on the [Trash Push](../level-13.md#the-trash-push).
-- Normally, when known trash is touched as the focus of the clue, and the known trash is on chop, it communicates a *Trash Push*.
+- Normally, when known-trash is touched as the focus of the clue, and the known-trash is on chop, it communicates a *Trash Push*.
 - However, what if the *Trash Pushed* card is two-or-more-away-from-playable?
 This would normally be a *Trash Push Double Finesse* on Bob, but that is unlikely.
 - Instead, since no single play could ever prevent the *Pushed* card from immediately misplaying, Bob interprets the clue as an *Ejection*.
 - After a *Trash Push Ejection*, the clue receiver should *Chop Move* the two-or-more-away-from-playable card.